Optimized water

 Water reuse is a core part of Arizona's water system, and ASU participates in shared regional water reuse systems.
 All of ASU's wastewater is reused through the reuse systems detailed below.

-Lake Havasu campus wastewater is treated at Mulberry Wastewater Treatment Plant or the Island Wastewater Treatment Plant, depending on local conditions.
-Treated wastewater is recycled for non-potable uses in Lake Havasu City, such as landscape irrigation.
+Lake Havasu campus wastewater is treated at the Mulberry Wastewater Treatment Plant or the Island Wastewater Treatment Plant, depending on local conditions.
+Treated wastewater, such as landscape irrigation, is recycled for non-potable uses in Lake Havasu City.

 ASU is also actively designing new buildings with water-efficient fixtures and equipment, retrofitting existing buildings with water-efficient fixtures, analyzing campus water infrastructure for savings opportunities, implementing low-impact development practices and implementing new landscape irrigation controls for improved efficiencies.